to: Website Search Page

 I was very fortunate to see an ophthalmologist who conducted a thorough eye examination.
 It was discovered that I had Drusen Syndrome, which is pigmentation of the retina in both eyes.
 He told me not to worry, but that I would probably need glasses for watching TV by my eighties.

-During the next few years, I had two or three stronger prescriptions.
+The next few years, I had two or three stronger prescriptions.
 As time went on I noticed that words seemed distorted and elongated, especially through the left eye, even with my glasses on.

-When I visited the opticians in 1987, I found it difficult to figure out the C on the test card with my left eye.
+I visited the opticians in 1987, I found it difficult to figure out the C on the test card with my left eye.
 It was casually mentioned that macular degeneration had developed.
 The Drusen Syndrome was stable, however.

-Then around 1991, I was referred to Moorfields.
+around 1991, I was referred to Moorfields.
 I was informed that nothing could be done about the left eye - the macula had gone.
 My case notes had also been lost so my Drusen’s Syndrome was never checked.
 I was fed up.
 All they gave me was an Amsler recording chart.
 This is a sheet of paper depicting a grid of black squares with a black dot in the middle.
 If I failed to see the latter, I should return for treatment.
 However, as a letter to my GP confirmed, there was no apparent treatment anyway.

 Well, I thought, as long as I can see with one eye, why do I need two?
 After all, I had no difficulty in getting around.
 I only needed spectacles for reading.